WoD5E-Developers/wod5e/README.md

 Please check the issues list before suggesting new features.

-## Credits
+## Contributors

-You can find a full list of contributors to the World of Darkness 5e system [here](https://github.com/WoD5E-Developers/.github/blob/main/contributors.md)
+The lead system developer is [Veilza](https://github.com/Veilza), and the original creator of the system is [Rayji96](https://github.com/Rayji96).

+There's lots of other people who contribute to the system, too, and you can find the full list of them down [here](./contributors.md)!

 ## Dark Pack